TechStuff2020/CashPlus-Portfolio/README.md

 ### Is DIY investing worth it?

-Again, data has shown that most professional fund managers do worse than the index.
+Again, data has shown that even most professional fund managers do worse than the index - let along new beginners.
 Yet, pride, over confidence or plain beginner's luck, makes many people invest on their own.
 For this, just as you do a routine doctor's check-up for physical health, your portfolio too needs a regular **health check-up**.

 ### My broker / bank sends me my portfolio performance reports anyway!
 Why this?